Quality of Family Planning Services at Sangini Network Pharmacies in Nepal

 - Are Sangini providers meeting standards for high-quality family planning service provision?

 - Do Sangini providers appropriately prescribe injectable contraceptives, oral contraceptives, and condoms?

 - How does performance of Sangini providers compare when measured during technical support visits (when providers are aware that CRS Quality Assurance Officers are observing them) and mystery client visits (when providers are not aware that they are being observed)?

 - Which topics and skills should future CRS training and support activities focus on to improve the quality of family planning services at Sangini network pharmacies?

-This study uses mystery client surveys to assess service quality.
-Survey enumerators pose as potential clients for family planning services at Sangini network pharmacies and answer any questions asked by Sangini providers according to a pre-defined script.
-After the visit, the mystery client fills out a short questionnaire designed to assess whether the Sangini provider followed guidelines for family planning counseling and recommended a family planning method appropriate for the scenario presented by the mystery client.
+This study used mystery client surveys to assess service quality.
+Survey enumerators posed as potential clients for family planning services at Sangini network pharmacies and answered any questions asked by Sangini providers according to a pre-defined script.
+After the visit, the mystery client filled out a short questionnaire designed to assess whether the Sangini provider followed guidelines for family planning counseling and recommended a family planning method appropriate for the scenario presented by the mystery client.

 Read more on how CRS is using data from this study to improve family planning service quality.